 The Federal Government’s Cybersecurity Executive Order

 Today’s software supply chain is complex, and it’s under attack.
-2021 is on course to be a record year with zero days reported without an incident.

 The Executive Order issued by the Biden administration calls for the National Institute of Standards and Technology (NIST) to provide software supply chain regulations within one year.
 These policies will determine how organizations check for and manage vulnerabilities within their applications.